 Side effects are common with any medication, including Alprostadil.
 The most common side effect of MUSE is slight discomfort when you first apply the suppository.
 You might get some discomfort in your penis, urethra, and testicles.
 Some patients report slight redness of the penis, and a warmth or burning sensation in their urethra.

 If you have any of the following, rarer side effects, it is important to contact your doctor as quickly as possible.
-You may need to call an ambulance:
+You may need to call an ambulance when experiencing:

 - Curving of the penis